 Inkling insight: At a micro level, authentic leadership is really about how we have those conversations, one-to-one, and that builds trust over time.
 By way of context, at Inkling, we had some concerns about how a client we were working with was operating.
 Initially, we didn’t say anything, and we were managing it in the background.
 When we actually picked up the phone and had a really open and transparent conversation it resulted in us building one of the most trusting client relationships we’ve ever had.

 Penned by Bill George in 2003, Authentic Leadership was “intended as a clarion call to the new generation to learn from negative examples like Enron, WorldCom and Tyco” according to the author and Harvard Business School fellow.
-George suggests that authentic leadership is built on character not style and defines authentic leaders as genuine, moral and character-based leaders.
+George suggests that authentic leadership is built on character not style and defines authentic leaders as ethical, moral and character-based leaders.

 In the research for her book, Going to the Top, Carol Gallagher examined more than 200 women who have successfully climbed the corporate ladder to the top.
 The research supports George’s view showing that every woman who had reached those executive levels had signature characteristics that everyone knew.
 Whether it was an obsession with high heeled shoes, or they were manic about a sports team, people knew what they were, and they were able to talk to those quirks.